-Warilla and Shellharbour beaches have continued to be graded Very Good in 2019-2020 as in previous years.
+Warilla Beach and Shellharbour Beach were graded as Very Good in 2020-2021, consistent with results in previous years.
 These beaches had excellent water quality and were suitable for swimming almost all of the time.

 Beach Suitability Grades for Shellharbour City Council ocean beaches